kevinhenryburke/scalegitbook/invocations/IndustryIO.md

     }
 }

-Note that the Invocation Details generated during the invocation run is also returned (serialized) in the *outMap* so this is also passed back and available to the FlexCard.
+Note that the Invocation Details object generated during the invocation run is also added (serialized) in the *outMap* so this is also passed back and available to the *FlexCard*.

 ```

 ### Flex Card set up

-Now in the org create a FlexCard, selecting Data Source Type to be *Apex Remote*.
+Now in the org create a *FlexCard*, selecting Data Source Type to be *Apex Remote*.
 On the next page select the *Remote Class* and *Remote Method* to point to the generic class we set up above.

-*  *Remote Class* to be *MicroscopeGenericInvocation*
+*  *Remote Class* to be *MicroscopeGenericOSRemote*
-*  *Remote Method* to be *invokeMethod*.
+*  *Remote Method* to be *invokeMicroscope*.

 For this example there is no need to set any input map fields but the options map is used to pass the name of the invocation through to the remote class and method.
 Here we need to specify one key/value pair:

 * Key: invocationName
-* Value: MicroscopeGenericVL
+* Value: OmniInvocationExample

 You can further add an Output Field for the output parameter *outputParam*.
-When the FlexCard is loaded it should return the message "Hola" in this field back from the implementation.
+When the *FlexCard* is loaded it should return the message "Hola" in this field back from the implementation.
 This was set in the *Microscope* implementation line

 ```
 outMap.put('outputParam', 'hola');
 ```

-You can also add displays from Invocation Details, for example add an output field to the card with output *invocationDetails.UserId* and you will see the running user id of the invocation returned.
+The *outMap* contains a mix of entries, some are added generically and others, like *outputParam* above, within the specific implementation.
+You can add values from Invocation Details to your *FlexCard*, for example add an output field to the card with output *invocationDetails.UserId* and you will see the running user id of the invocation returned.
+The invocation details were added to the *outMap* once, generically, in the *MicroscopeGenericOSRemote,invokeMicroscope* call.